szymon2024/gps-labs/gps_lab03/README.txt

 EN:
 =====================================================================
-            GPS SATELLITE POSITION AT SIGNAL EMISSION TIME USING BROADCAST EPHEMERIS AND DUAL-FREQUENCY PSEUDORANGE OBSERVATION
+  GPS SATELLITE POSITION FOR DUAL-FREQUENCY PSEUDORANGE OBSERVATION
+                      USING BROADCAST EPHEMERIS
 =====================================================================

 The calculated position is of low precision because the pseudorange